-The company will review and consider all reported concerns and investigate and respond as appropriate.
-If you become involved in an investigation, you have a responsibility to cooperate fully with the investigation so that we are able to accurately investigate and address concerns that are raised.
+The company will review and consider all concerns raised and investigate and/or respond as appropriate.
+If you become involved in an investigation, you have a responsibility to cooperate fully with the investigation so that we are able to successfully investigate and address concerns that are raised.

-- Speak up when you have any questions or concerns - Refer to Annex II with helpful contact information to raise your questions or concerns to the right person, department, or organization - If you feel that you or someone else is experiencing retaliation, please report that concern immediately to the Ethics & Compliance Committee - If you become involved in an investigation, you have a responsibility to cooperate fully with the investigation
+- Speak up when you have any concerns - Refer to Annex II with helpful contact information to raise your concerns to the right person, department, or organization - Should you feel that you or someone else is experiencing retaliation, please report that concern immediately to the Ethics & Compliance Committee - If you become involved in an investigation, you have a responsibility to cooperate fully with the investigation